When Harry met Manje

 Heading back up the hill, Prince Harry met some of the youngest rhino, much beloved little Warren and Olive.

 After a light lunch in project director Petronel Niewoudt’s house, it was back to the rhino bomas to spend time with the adolescent rhino Mia, Manje and Venus.
-Prince Harry spend some time sitting with Manje, rubbing and tickling her.
+Prince Harry spent some time sitting with Manje, rubbing and tickling her.
 Petronel then took Prince Harry and Hugh Grosvenor into the enclosure of Storm and Luna, at 18 and 24 months the two biggest rhino at Khulula Care for Wild.

 Being down-to-earth young men, they did not hesitate to get their hands dirty in helping prepare a nice mud bath for the rhino!